JuanYu0417/LinuxAdministation/README.md

-# LEMP Stack Deployment Example – Flask + MySQL + Nginx
+# LEMP Stack Deployment Example – Flask + Mariadb + Nginx

 ## Project Overview

 This project demonstrates the deployment of a Python web application on a LEMP stack (Linux, Nginx, MariaDB, Python) hosted on CSC's cPouta cloud service.
-The application uses Flask as the backend framework, MySQL as the database, and Nginx as a reverse proxy.
+The application uses Flask as the backend framework, MariaDB as the database, and Nginx as a reverse proxy.
 The web page displays the current time retrieved from the SQL server and includes personalized content.

 ## Technology Stack
 - Linux (Ubuntu)